NeumannAI/stylegan2-ada/docs2/Prepare Dataset for GAN ADA Model StyleGan2.md

 ### Before you begin

-This guide requires you to clone the [Nvidia StyleGAN2](https://github.com/NVlabs/stylegan2-ada) repository.
+This guide requires you to clone this repository.

 ### Steps: